 Who is starring in Avengers: Endgame?

-Expect every one of your favorites from Marvel to return in Avengers: Endgame — at least, those who appeared in Infinity War.
-Tom Hiddleston remains coy on the return of Loki, who was killed by Thanos but has a TV series in the works for Disney+.
+Expect every one of your favorites from Marvel to return in Avengers: Endgame.
+At least, those who were in Infinity War.
+Tom Hiddleston is being coy on the return of Loki, who was killed by Thanos but has a series in the works for Disney+.

 Who is new to Avengers: Endgame?

 Now that’s a question.
-Avengers 4 will spotlight several new characters who weren’t present in Avengers: Infinity War.
+Avengers: Endgame will spotlight several new characters who weren’t present in Avengers: Infinity War.
 They include: